 Go kart brakes are arguably the most important component of a competitive racing go kart chassis.
-On most 4 stroke go kart engines, there is one braking system attached to the back wheels only.
-There are two components on the go kart brakes which make it unique.
+On most 4 stroke go kart engines, there is one braking system consisting of disc brakes attached to the back wheels only.

 Disc Brake Caliper

 This portion of the brake system on a go kart is very important.
 It is usually made of heavy steel and has two rubber pads on it.
-When the brake pedal on the go kart is depressed, the brake fluid causes these two rubber pads squeeze towards one another and put friction on the brake disc.
+When the brake pedal on the go kart is depressed, the brake fluid causes these two rubber pads squeeze towards one another and put friction on the brake disc which is mounted onto the axle.
 This is what slows the go kart down.

 Brake Disc Rotors

-The brake disc rotor is what the brake caliper squeezes to cause friction to make the go kart slow down.
+The brake disc rotor is attached to the rear axle and is what the brake caliper squeezes to cause friction to make the go kart slow down.
 Competitive go kart racers use two types of rotors.
 Some are more expensive then others.
 They include steel disc rotors and ceramic disc rotors.
 Ceramic disc rotors are usually more expensive because they are of higher quality and can withstand the high temperatures that are created with the friction associated with braking.